French Commandos Rescue Korean from Burkina Faso Militant Group

 The Foreign Ministry also expressed its "deep gratitude" to the French government for rescuing a South Korean citizen while delivering condolences to the families and the French military for the two fallen commandos.

-During telephone talks with French Minister of the Armed Forces Florence Parly, Seoul's Defense Minister Jeong Kyeong-doo also delivered South Korea's gratitude to the French military, asking his counterpart to deliver the South Korean government's condolences to the families of the two French soldiers killed in action.
+During telephone talks with French Minister of the Armed Forces Florence Parly, Seoul's Defense Minister Jeong Kyeong-

-Most of Burkina Faso is under the South Korean government's travel restraint, or "yellow" alert.
+Most of Burkina Faso is under the ministry's travel restraint, or "yellow" alert.
 The northern part of the Western African country is under the "red" alert, which advises Korean citizens to evacuate the area.

 The Sahel region overall has recently seen a rise in violence by al Qaeda and Islamic State-linked militants.
 France has around four-thousand 500 troops in the region, which it once colonized, to fight Islamist militants.